 STEP THREE – COLLECT ALL OF THE MISCELLANEOUS ITEMS AND FIND THE STATUES: Every time you kill an enemy Claptrap, there's a chance that they may also drop additional items as well as parts.
 You'll need to get the required number of Pink Panties, Clap-Fish, Pizzas, 3D Glasses, Claptrap Bobbleheads, Oil Cans and finally the Statues.

 [PST Would Like to Thank Dark_Phantom_89 for this Road Map]

 This description is misleading as just defeating all the bosses won't pop the Platinum, for this game you need to unlock all 50 non-DLC trophies to get the Platinum.
 Everything below Down in Front! on your trophy list is a DLC trophy and not required for the .

 This will likely be the very first trophy you get as you have to do the first 5 missions anyway to progress through the story.
 It shouldn't take you more than 30mins to get this trophy and it will pop after turning-in the mission "Fix'er Upper".

 There are 23 main missions and 21 side missions in the Arid Badlands.
-Most main missions are given by the following characters: the Guardian Angel, Claptrap, Dr Zed, T.K Baha, Scooter and Shep Sanders.
-While most side missions can be found at the Bounty Board you will meet all characters by simply playing the main story missions.
+Most main missions are given by the following characters: the Guardian Angel, Claptrap, Dr Zed, T.K Baha, Shep Sanders and Scooter.
+While most side missions can be found at the Bounty Board, you will meet all characters by simply playing the main story missions.
 You will also get introduced to the Bounty Board.
-If you don't get this on Playthrough 1 then you can get it on Playthrough 2.
+If you don't get this in Playthrough 1 then you can get it in Playthrough 2.